 Technology is revolutionising money and payments.
 But we won’t end up with a system that’s fairer, more democratic and sustainable unless we design it that way.

 The move to electronic payments means that more and more, we have to rely on private financial institutions to access our money.
-Whereas notes and coins are created under the Bank of England’s supervision, the money in your current account exists only as money on a computer screen, and is legally the property of your bank.
+Whereas notes and coins are created under the Bank of England’s supervision, the money in your current account exists only as numbers on a computer screen, and is legally the property of your bank.

-Leaving the payments system in the hands of big banks means that we’re all at risk from their risky lending activities, and banks have to be propped up by the taxpayer to avoid economic collapse.
+Leaving the payments system in the hands of big banks means that we’re all at risk from their lending activities, and banks have to be propped up by the taxpayer to avoid economic collapse.
 People who don’t have access to bank accounts are excluded.

 We want to take advantage of new technology to reshape our payments system in the public interest.
 We’re proposing that the Bank of England issues a digital version of cash.
 Just like physical notes and coins, you’d be able to store your money and send and receive payments without a bank account.